omerwe/polyfun/README.md

 We also provide a script called **finemapper** that facilitates fine-mapping with methods like SuSiE, saving many of the preprocessing steps often required to perform fine-mapping (e.g. handling allelic flips between the summary statistics and reference genotypes).

-The files in the `ldstore` dir are an adaptation of the [ldstore package](https://pypi.org/project/ldstore/) (written by [Christian Benner](http://www.christianbenner.com) to Python 3.
+The files in the `ldstore` directory are an adaptation of the [ldstore package](https://pypi.org/project/ldstore/) (written by [Christian Benner](http://www.christianbenner.com) to Python 3.

 <br>
 <br>